 - 28. Plots 24-25 back onto the rear garden are of 41 Duxbury Manor Way, however given that these properties are approximately 4.7m lower than the existing property the proposed dwellings will not create overlooking to the detriment of the neighbours amenities. - 29.
 Internally within the site plot 13 only has a 9.5m long garden which is slightly below the required 10m.
 However the future residents will be aware of this relationship when they purchase the property. - 30.
 During the consideration of the application the finished floor levels to Plots 5/6 and 10 have been altered so that the differential between Plots 5 and 10 is now 0.85m (previously 1.09m) and Plots 6 and 10 is now 1.15m (previously 1.44m).
 The distance retained between plots 5 and 10 is 21.5m and plots 6 and 10 is 22.5m.
 This is only slightly below the required spacing distances (given the finished floor level difference) and are considered to be acceptable. - 31.
-The proposed details include 0.9m high fences to delineate rear gardens.
-The applicants have been advised that such fencing details will not provide private rear gardens and as such are unacceptable.
-Submission of appropriate fencing will therefore be required by condition.
+The originally proposed details included 0.9m high fences to delineate rear gardens.
+However as this was raised as a concern as this would not provide private rear gardens the plans have now been amended to include 1.8m high fences which will ensure that private rear gardens are provided.